 When a veteran with qualifying service or a war widow eligible to receive income support supplement reaches 70 years of age they become a Post 70 member of the Scheme.
 For other members, the age is 75 years.
 Once a person becomes a Post 70/75 member they can no longer accrue any more bonus periods, however, they can continue to work and defer pension as long as they continue to pass the work test.

-DFISA bonus is defined in section 5Q(1) of the VEA and is a VEA payment under Part VIIAB of the VEA.
-A person is entitled to the DFISA bonus if their social security pension bonus is reduced because of the inclusion of adjusted DP in the calculation of their age pension rate.
-The DFISA bonus is the difference between:
+DFISA bonus ceased 1 January 2022 because adjusted disability income became exempt income under the Social Security Act.
+It was defined in section 5Q(1) of the VEA and was a VEA payment under the former Part VIIAB of the VEA.
+A person was entitled to the DFISA bonus if their social security pension bonus was reduced because of the inclusion of adjusted DP in the calculation of their age pension rate.
+The DFISA bonus was the difference between:

 - the amount of pension bonus received under SSL , and